Edit

 • Civil.
 Integrate inspection, defect tracking, and maintenance activities to help improve asset life, keep critical systems operating, and lower total costs of ownership of civil infrastructure.

 These applications and MAS 8.x are tested for use on Azure.
 Microsoft and the IBM Maximo team partnered to ensure this solution is configured to run optimally on Azure.
 This article provides a design for running MAS 8.x on Azure for customers who have support from IBM and a partner for installation.
-Please contact your IBM team for product-specific questions.
+Contact your IBM team for product-specific questions.
 The Azure Marketplace offers an alternative installation for MAS that supports bringing your own license.
-For more information, see IBM Maximo Application Suite (BYOL).
+For more information, see IBM Maximo Application Suite (bring your own license (BYOL)).

 Potential use cases